ASFOpenSARlab/opensarlab-cluster/AWS/build-aws.md

     Copy the config at _~/.kube/config_ to the corresponding location on your local machine.

 11. Install `kubectl` on your local machine.
 Kubectl will also be used Helm later and so needs to be installed locally.

+    It also might be beneficial to install `kubectl` on the cluster master.
+Some of the more advance `kops` options use `kubectl`. https://github.com/kubernetes/kops/blob/master/docs/install.md

 12. Enable dynamic storage on the k8s cluster.
 This will allow JupyterHub to give each user their own unique storage volumes.